PopnPrimp/popgym/contact.md

 layout: page
 ---

 Want more info on the project?
-Would you like to set up a free self-defense workshop for your organization?
+Would you like to set up a free #PopUp self-defense workshop for your organization?
 Email us at: [info@popgym.org](mailto:info@popgym.org)

 You can also find us on any of the Facebook, Twitter, Instagram, and Meetup!
 Check the buttons below!